Terence Hill and Bud Spencer: History

-They first appeared in the same movie under their real names in Hannibal (1959), but not as a duo: they only appeared in supporting roles and had no scenes in common.
-They did not meet during filming.
+They first appeared in the same movie under their real names in Hannibal (1959), but not as a duo: they only appeared in supporting roles, had no scenes in common, and did not meet during filming.
 Their first movie as a duo was God Forgives...
 I Don't!
 (1967).
-Originally Peter Martell was chosen as the leading actor next to Spencer, but the day before the first shoot Martell broke his foot and was replaced by Hill, which launched their partnership.
+Originally Peter Martell was chosen as the leading actor next to Spencer, but the day before the first shoot, Martell broke his foot and was replaced by Hill, which launched their partnership.
 The film director asked the two actors to change their names, deeming them to be too Italian-sounding for a Western movie.
-At the time cast and crew in Italian Westerns frequently adopted American names to give the film a better chance of selling in non-Italian speaking countries; Girotti changed his name to "Terence Hill" and Pedersoli chose "Bud Spencer", with Bud inspired by Budweiser beer and Spencer by the actor Spencer Tracy.
+At the time, the cast and crew of Italian Westerns frequently adopted American names to give their film a better chance of selling in non-Italian speaking countries; Girotti changed his name to "Terence Hill" and Pedersoli chose "Bud Spencer", with Bud inspired by Budweiser beer and Spencer by the actor Spencer Tracy.

 Most of their early films were spaghetti Westerns, beginning with God Forgives...
 I Don't!
 (1967), the first part of a trilogy, followed by Ace High (1968) and Boot Hill (1969).